alecramsay/MM2/docs/index.md

-The [MM2](https://github.com/alecramsay/MM2) repository houses code for exploring applying Benjamin Plener Cover's [Two-Party Structural Countermandering](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3891735) to Congress (aka "MM2 for Congress" or simply "MM2").
+The [MM2](https://github.com/alecramsay/MM2) repository houses code for exploring applying Benjamin Plener Cover's [Two-Party Structural Countermandering](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3891735) proposal to Congress (aka "MM2 for Congress" or simply "MM2").

-MM2 apportions additional list seats to states based on the census and then distributes them to the two major parties (Democrats and Republicans) based on the results of a congressional election, to reduce the deviation from proportional representation in the House.
+MM2 apportions additional list seats to states based on the census and then distributes them to the two major parties (Democrats & Republicans) based on the results of a congressional election, to reduce the deviation from proportional representation in the House.

 To apportion nominal & list seats based on a decennial census: